Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - Jokic's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.
+- Allowing 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.

-- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per contest.
+- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.

 Nikola Jokic vs. the Heat